HarutoMorita/a-maze-ing/README.md

 ## Instructions
 This project requires Python 3.10+ and a Linux environment as the MiniLibX binary is built for Linux.

-## Instructions
-This project requires Python 3.10+ and a Linux environment as the MiniLibX binary is built for Linux.

 ### Installation
 Before running the program, you must set up the environment using `make` or `make install`.